This guide is constantly updated.

 - For doctoral students who live outside the Memphis area, mail your fee payment check

-(made out to The University of Memphis) to the Bursar's Office, Wilder Tower 115.
+(made payable to The University of Memphis) to the Bursar's Office, Wilder Tower 115.

-Attach a note to the check asking that a duplicate receipt be sent to Michelle Stout
+Attach a note asking that a duplicate receipt be sent to Michelle Stout in the Graduate

 ProQuest (formerly University Microfilms International, Inc.) microfilms all doctoral